flamsanct/flamsanct.github.io/org/README.md

 From here, our game moves beyond the DeFi roots of many on-chain games and begins to create an immersive 2D environment.
 In this environment, you have an avatar (a spaceship) that has *agency* in two dimensions.
 It can decide where it goes, and when, and what it does when it gets there.
 These are very simple mechanics, and yet it forms the kernel for a much expanded universe of possibilities.
 So we have the beginnings of a multiplayer, online, persistent, immersive world populated by avatars with the agency of how to move and behave.
 This begins to sound a lot like what would traditionally be called a *virtual world*.

-Will the launch version of The Citadel constitute a proper virtual world?
+Will the launch version of the Citadel constitute a proper virtual world?
 One meta-analysis of the literature on the subject came up with the following definition:

 >A persistent, simulated and immersive environment, facilitated by networked computers, providing multiple users with avatars and communication tools with which to act